Miho Watanabe: Career

 In January 2021, Watanabe played female lead Nasa Kotosaka in the television drama adaptation of the romance/science fiction novel With You, Who Wanted to Be A Star, alongside Gordon Maeda.
 The drama was aired on Nippon TV and Hulu Japan, with slightly different storylines for each version.
 In 2022, she played female lead Remi Watanuki in the action web film Good Morning, Sleeping Lion.

-On April 3, 2022, she announced her departure from Hinatazaka46 after the promotion for the group's 7th single "Boku Nanka" has concluded.
-She would be the first 2nd generation member, and the third after the group renamed, to graduate the group.
-In that single, she served as the lead singer for the "aggressive, rock-sounding" track "Koishita Sakana wa Sora wo Tobu", and the music video for "Hikōkigumo ga Dekiru Riyū" is about the closing of a dormitory named "Hidamari", a reference to her aforementioned photobook.
-Her farewell concert took place on June 28 at the Tokyo International Forum, Hall A. The video will be included in Type-A and Type-B of Hinatazaka46's 8th single "Tsuki to Hoshi ga Odoru Midnight".
+On April 3, 2022, Watanabe announced her departure from Hinatazaka46 after the promotion for the group's 7th single "Boku Nanka" has concluded.
+She would be the first 2nd generation member, and the third after the group renamed, to leave the group.
+In that single, she served as center (lead singer) for the "aggressive, rock-sounding" track "Koishita Sakana wa Sora wo Tobu", and the music video for "Hikōkigumo ga Dekiru Riyū" is about the closing of a dormitory named "Hidamari", a reference to her aforementioned photobook.
+Her "graduation" ceremony took place on June 28 at the Tokyo International Forum, Hall A; recordings of the concert were included in Type-A and Type-B of Hinatazaka46's 8th single "Tsuki to Hoshi ga Odoru Midnight".
 A graduation commemorative book, titled Watashi ga Watashi de aru Tame ni was published by Nikkei BP, which sold 16,000 copies in its release week.
-She officially graduated from Hinatazaka46 on July 31, with her posting on its official blog for the last time the next day, August 1.

-In an interview with Oricon, Watanabe stated that she will continue her entertainment career after graduation, saying that she has garnered some experience in acting.
+She officially left Hinatazaka46 on July 31, with her posting on its official blog for the last time the next day, August 1.
+In an interview with Oricon, Watanabe stated that she would continue her entertainment career, saying that she has garnered some experience in acting.

 On September 1, 2022, Watanabe announced her affiliation with the talent agency Queen-B. She also launched her Twitter and Instagram accounts, an official website and her own fanclub.

+Due to her experience in basketball, Watanabe became Saitama Basketball Ambassador in 2023 and the Women's Japan Basketball League Ambassador in 2024.
+She is also a member of the Saitama Prefecture public relations group, the Saitama Supporters Group, or Kobaton Club.

 Discography

-Watanabe had participated in all Hinatazaka46 title songs, as well as the all-member and second generation songs by Hiragana Keyakizaka46 since "Kaze ni Fukarete mo" (2017) and by Hinatazaka46, until "Boku Nanka" (2022).
+Watanabe had participated in all Hinatazaka46 title songs until "Boku Nanka" (2022).
 Prominent appearances include: